YukiyamaShizuka/SPONSOR/README.md

 → **[View X86 hardware sponsorship request](./X86_Hardware_Sponsorship_Request_TreeOS.md)**
 → **[View Apple device sponsorship request](./Apple_Device_Sponsorship_TreeOS_Signal.md)**

+### Platform Prioritization

-*Note: The full execution stack will be implemented on the platform that receives confirmed hardware sponsorship.
+The full execution stack will be implemented first on the platform that receives confirmed hardware sponsorship.
-That platform will serve as the primary host for reference builds and system validation.
-Cross-porting is possible but not guaranteed.*
+That platform will become the reference environment for TreeOS, Signal, and SapClarify.
+Porting to the second platform may follow, but is not guaranteed.

 ---

 ## Why This Matters